 Hey, look over here.
 Hello.
 The stuff below was written before I started my own company.
 Looking back on it, I was clearly suffering from some serious time anxiety problems.
 Working for myself has cured about 90% of that.
 There is something truly amazing about having all your time worked feed back into an investment in yourself.
 I recommend it to anyone who is up for the challenge.
 I'll update the section below sometime.
+In the meantime, my blog is probably the best way to see what I'm about.

 I don't know how to write an "About me", but doing it through the lens of the header you see directly below seems like a good idea right now.